Members of The British Acupuncture Council, Association of Acupuncture Clinicians and The Hub of Paediatric Acupuncture.

 Paediatric Training

-A one year Diploma course under the guidance of Rebecca Avern, senior lecturer at CICM, and the author of the published textbook "Acupuncture for Babies, Children and Teenagers: Treating Both the Illness and the Child", among other books.
+A one year Diploma course under the guidance of Rebecca Avern, senior lecturer at CICM, an educational author.
 The training included Paediatric Acupuncture, Tui Na, Shonishin (Japanese) techniques, No-Needle Acupuncture techniques, and more.
-Ongoing continual development in the field is supported through my clinical practice, supervision sessions with Rebecca Avern and other paediatric practitioners, research, and my own background and experience as a mother to two wonderful girls.
+Ongoing continual development is supported through my clinical practice, working on a multitude of health conditions and supervision sessions, Eastern and Western Medicine research, and my own background and experience as a mother to two wonderful girls.

 Personal